Key Points of The Best Dog Breeds for Cold Climates:

 1. Siberian Husky

 The Siberian Husky is perhaps the most iconic cold-weather dog breed, famous for its endurance and ability to thrive in freezing temperatures.
-These dogs, originally from Siberia, were bred by the Chukchi people to pull sleds across expansive icy terrains.
+Originally from Siberia, the Chukchi people bred these dogs to pull sleds across expansive icy terrains.

 Breed Characteristics Details